Best Camera for Sports Photography: 12 Top Picks in 2024

 Quick autofocus & tracking

-Anyone who has ever done sports photography knows that autofocus is one of the most important aspects to take great photos.
+Anyone who has ever done sports photography knows that autofocus is one of the most important aspects of taking great photos.
 Ideally, you want an AI tracking mode that can recognize people’s eyes.

 Most new system cameras, therefore, have this option.
 In general, this feature works very well with any brand, but Canon and Sony in particular are the frontrunners according to many photographers.